sangtvo/Seattle-PD-Funding-Eligibility/README.md

 ---
 * Focus on zones with less average offier per site and the ones with the most ticketed.
 * The number of incidents on Sunday (March 27, 2016) is 2x as high as Friday and Saturday that weekend.
+* The top 3 incidents are disturbances, traffic related calls, and suspicious circumstances.

 References
 ---